jp-gouin/helm-openldap/README.md

 ## Configuration

-We use the docker images provided by https://github.com/bitnami/containers/tree/main/bitnami/openldap.
-The docker image is highly configurable and well documented.
-Please consult to documentation for the docker image for more information.
+We use the container images provided by https://github.com/bitnami/containers/tree/main/bitnami/openldap.
+The container image is highly configurable and well documented.
+Please consult to documentation of the image for more information.

 The following table lists the configurable parameters of the openldap chart and their default values.